paullaffitte/wolf3d_autograder/README.md

 # wolf3d_autograder
 Units tests for the Epitech project Wolf3d

-To use this autograder, create directories src/ and include/ then, place your sources and you includes inside.
-Then type ./autograder.sh to launch it.
+To use this autograder, create the directory src/, place your sources inside, then type ./autograder.sh to launch it.
+According to the subject, you don't have to use any include.
+The compilation command is a pure copy paste from the subject.
+If you can't compile, read the subject again because the official autograder will shall not compile either.

 Feel free to improve it and add some tests !